johanfriis/obsidian-literate-styles/README.md

 frontmatter of the file for some metadata stored there.
 I would be curious if there is a quick way of getting the frontmatter only for a given TFile, and if it would be an issue at all.
-Since we will only be loading styles across all files it might not be so slow except for the first render.
+Since we will only be loading styles across all files once, it might not be so slow except for the first render.

 To address the initial `fouc` upon opening Obsidian, and in the interest of efficiency, we could have some file level caching, which would allow a